Ankit-Saha-2003/FIFA-Rankings/README.md

 ```
 python -m flask run
 ```
-Now, click on the link and it will take you to the webpage.
+Click on the link displayed and it will take you to the webpage.